 Communist countries are very different from capitalist ones.
 In communist countries, it does not matter whether someone works hard or not.
 He still gets the same small salary.
 Because of this, people do not have confidence in cause and effect.
 Or, they have an unrealistic hope that if they do a little bit of work with preliminary practices like prostrations, for instance, then miracles will happen and all their problems will disappear.
 Then when they do not disappear, they lose all confidence in the teachings.
 One person in Poland did 100,000 prostrations, mandala offerings, the hundred-syllable mantra, etc. Afterwards, when he saw that he still had problems and had not achieved liberation or enlightenment, he became so depressed he committed suicide.
 Therefore, it is important to teach in communist countries a practical approach to cause and effect and positive enthusiasm, and for people not to expect miraculous, instant results.

-In Southeast Asia, like Singapore, Malaysia, Indonesia, the Philippines, Taiwan, and Hong Kong, the people interested in Tibetan Buddhism are mostly Chinese and their culture is very different from Western ones.
+In South East Asia, like Singapore, Malaysia, Indonesia, the Philippines, Taiwan, and Hong Kong, the people interested in Tibetan Buddhism are mostly Chinese and their culture is very different from Western ones.
 Japan and Korea are different again.
-The Southeast and East Asian countries are looking to Tibetan Buddhism to give explanations of Buddhism which are missing or very rare in their own Buddhist traditions.
+The South East and East Asian countries are looking to Tibetan Buddhism to give explanations of Buddhism that are missing or very rare in their own Buddhist traditions.
 They have great faith in Buddhism, but little understanding, and they are worried about their children continuing to be Buddhists.
 They want their children to see the relevance of Buddhism in the modern scientific world.
 They are also interested in having rituals performed so that their businesses will be successful.
 This is not the case in countries without a native Buddhist tradition.

 Thus, although there are some general characteristics that most modern foreign countries share in common, it is important for those who are going to teach and translate there to take an interest in and learn about not only these common features, but also about the culture of the specific country they are going to.
 This will help them to understand better the people they are teaching, and enable them to help them more.